joshirishabh631/Youki-task/Implementation Journal.md

 ---
 ## Why we use Youki Runtime-:
-1. **Lightweight:** It uses fewer resources, making it efficient for running containers with minimal overhead.
+1. **Lightweight:** Youki is small and doesn’t need much memory, making it fast and efficient.
-2. **Fast Performance:** Youki offers fast container start-up times, improving efficiency.
+2. **Faster Performance:** Since Youki uses fewer resources, it runs containers faster compared to other runtimes.
-3. **Compatibility:** Works well with tools like Podman for easy container management.
+3. **Compatibility:** Youki works with Docker and Kubernetes, so you can use it with common container tools.
-4. **Simple and Efficient:** It’s designed to be simple and optimized, making it ideal for environments where performance and resource usage are critical.
+4. **Simple to Set Up:** It’s easy to install and get running, saving time on setup.
 ---

 ### Machine Info-